albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 Values and Data types
 =====================

-While Squirrel is a dynamically typed language and variables do not have a type, different operations may interpret the variable as containing a type.
-Squirrel's basic types are integer, float, string, null, table, array, function, generator, class, instance, bool, thread and userdata.
+While Quirrel is a dynamically typed language and variables do not have a type, different operations may interpret the variable as containing a type.
+Quirrel's basic types are integer, float, string, null, table, array, function, generator, class, instance, bool, thread and userdata.